botman99/ColorBlindSimulation/README.md

 You will need Unreal Engine 4.16.1 or greater (older versions of the engine may work, but if you can't open the assets included here then you will need to upgrade to a later version of the engine).

 Download the .zip file from the [Releases](https://github.com/botman99/ColorBlindSimulation/releases) page and save this to somewhere on your hard disk.
-Open the .zip file and extract the contents (or just copy the "Contents" folder) into the folder for your game.
+Open the .zip file and extract the contents (or just copy the "Content" folder) into the folder for your game.
 You want to copy it into the same folder where a Content folder should already exist (you want to "merge" these 2 Content folders).
 For example...

 ![Explorer Folder](https://raw.githubusercontent.com/botman99/ColorBlindSimulation/master/img/UnzipTheFiles.png)

-Copy the "Contents" folder in the game folder (with the red box shown above, **NOT** into the other "Contents" folder shown with the arrow).
+Copy the "Content" folder in the game folder (with the red box shown above, **NOT** into the other "Content" folder shown with the arrow).

 Start up the editor for your game and in the Content Browser (in the Content/Materials folder) you should see the following assets: